-4. Work Experience
+d.
+Work Experience

 Alternative Work Experience Program (AWEP) placements are only made with private non-profit or for-profit entities for no cash payment.
 These activities are intended to improve soft skills and build employability skills by offering training and experience for a better understanding of the work world so the individual may move more quickly into full-time employment.
 Individuals participating in these programs are subject to the Fair Labor Standards Act (FLSA) requirements and cannot be required to participate for more hours than the total benefits divided by the federal minimum wage (FMW).
 The maximum number of hours in any month that a participant may be required to participate in AWEP is based upon the family's combined value of TANF assistance (monthly grant and work stipend) and SNAP benefits divided by the federal minimum wage.
-The TANF benefit amount, net out child support, will be determined during the TANF application process and at each TANF redetermination appointment for all TANF cases that are subject to TANF Work Program requirements.
-TANF recipients assigned to this activity cannot displace regular workers.
-Based on certain criteria private, for-profit entities may be used for AWEP placements.
+The TANF benefit amount, net out child support, will be determined during the TANF application process and at each TANF recipients assigned to this activity cannot displace regular workers.
+Based on certain criteria private, for-profit entities may be used for e.
+Community Service Programs

+AWEP placements.
 For example, a certain type of placement may be necessary for the participant to gain skills needed to successfully accomplish his/her career goals.
 Such entities must be approved in writing by the Director of the Division of Workforce Development and Program Management or designee.